Citation, DOI, disclosures and article data

 The mechanism of vessel obstruction is important in addressing therapeutic maneuvers to both attempt to reverse or minimize the effects and to prevent future infarcts.

-- perforator thrombosis: lacunar infarct
+perforator thrombosis: lacunar infarct

-- acute plaque rupture with overlying thrombosis
+acute plaque rupture with overlying thrombosis

-Global cerebral hypoxia (as is seen in drowning or asphyxiation) is, usually, considered separately.
+Global cerebral hypoxia (as is seen in drowning or asphyxiation) is usually considered separately.

-In many institutions with active stroke services which provide reperfusion therapies a so-called code stroke aimed at expediting diagnosis and treatment of patients will include a non-contrast CT brain, CT perfusion and CT angiography.
+In many institutions with active stroke services which provide reperfusion therapies, a so-called code stroke aimed at expediting diagnosis and treatment of patients will include a non-contrast CT brain, CT perfusion and CT angiography.

 Aging ischemic strokes can be important in a number of clinical and medicolegal settings.
 Both CT and MRI can help in determining when a stroke occurred as imaging features evolve in a reasonably predictable fashion.
 There is substantial heterogeneity in the terminology denoting time from onset.
-For the purposes of this article the following definitions are used 10:
+For the purposes of this article, the following definitions are used 10:

-- early hyperacute: 0 to 6 hours
+early hyperacute: 0 to 6 hours

-- late hyperacute: 6 to 24 hours
+late hyperacute: 6 to 24 hours

-- acute: 24 hours to 1 week
+acute: 24 hours to 1 week

 subacute: 1 to 3 weeks

-- chronic: more 3 weeks
+chronic: more than 3 weeks

 Non-contrast CT of the brain remains the mainstay of imaging in the setting of an acute stroke.
 It is fast, inexpensive and readily available.
 Its main limitation, however, is the limited sensitivity in the acute setting.
 Detection depends on the territory, the experience of the interpreting radiologist and of course the time of the scan from the onset of symptoms.
 Whether tissue is supplied by end arteries (e.g. lenticulostriate arteries) or has collateral supply (much of the cerebral cortex) will influence how quickly cytotoxic edema develops 6.
-For example detection of MCA territory infarct has been shown to be approximately 60-70% in the first 6 hours 3, although changes in the deep grey matter nuclei (especially lentiform nucleus) can be visible within 1 hour of occlusion in up to 60% of patients 6.
+For example, detection of MCA territory infarct has been shown to be approximately 60-70% in the first 6 hours 3, although changes in the deep grey matter nuclei (especially lentiform nucleus) can be visible within 1 hour of occlusion in up to 60% of patients 6.

 The goals of CT in the acute setting are:

-- exclude intracranial hemorrhage, which would preclude thrombolysis
+exclude intracranial hemorrhage, which would preclude thrombolysis

-- look for any "early" features of ischemia
+look for any "early" features of ischemia

 Within the first few hours, a number of signs are visible depending on the site of occlusion and the presence of collateral flow.
 Early features include:

-- loss of grey-white matter differentiation, and hypoattenuation of deep nuclei:
+loss of grey-white matter differentiation, and hypoattenuation of deep nuclei:

-- cortical hypodensity with associated parenchymal swelling with resultant gyral effacement
+cortical hypodensity with associated parenchymal swelling with resultant gyral effacement

-- cortex which has poor collateral supply (e.g. insular ribbon) is more vulnerable 6
+cortex which has poor collateral supply (e.g. insular ribbon) is more vulnerable 6

-As time goes on the swelling starts to subside and small amounts of cortical petechial hemorrhages (not to be confused with hemorrhagic transformation) result in elevation of the attenuation of the cortex.
+As time goes on, the swelling starts to subside and small amounts of cortical petechial hemorrhages (not to be confused with hemorrhagic transformation) result in elevation of the attenuation of the cortex.
 This is known as the CT fogging phenomenon 5.
 Imaging a stroke at this time can be misleading as the affected cortex will appear near normal.

-Later still the residual swelling passes, and gliosis sets in eventually appearing as a region of low density with negative mass effect.
+Later still the residual swelling passes, and gliosis sets in eventually appearing as a region of low density with a negative mass effect.
 Cortical mineralization can also sometimes be seen appearing hyperdense.